 Average Cost of Home Insurance for Landlords

 Because fire insurance policies only cover the building, it is a good idea for landlords to insure the fixtures and fittings that they've added to their rental properties in case they get damaged.
-For home insurance that only protect the cost of home renovations, the average cost was about S$13.63 for HDB flats or condos with 3 rooms or less, the most common type of rental property.
+For home insurance that only protect the cost of home renovations, the average cost was about S$8.70 for HDB flats or condos with 3 rooms or less, the most common type of rental property.
 These policies provide about S$25,000 of coverage for home renovation costs.
 For HDB flats, this price can be as low as S$6.13, while for private properties you should expect to spend anywhere between S$10 to S$30.

 For landlords who need greater amount of coverage for their rental homes' renovations and fixtures, they should expect to pay S$20-S$55.
 In general, your coverage can increase to S$50,000 to S$75,000 for these prices.
+Other insurers offer landlord-specific plans, where the average price for plan that covers renovations along with other benefits such as rent protection and third party liability coverage is S$107 per year.

 |Average Price by Home Renovation Cost Coverage Amount|